tisiphone466/tisiphone466/README.md

 - 👋 Hi, I’m @tisiphone466
-- 👀 I'm interested in math, data science, puzzle, art and a lot of different things
+- 👀 I'm interested in mathematics, data, analyses, puzzles, art and a lot of different things
-- 🌱 I’m currently learning Python
+- 🌱 Studying QA testing
 - 📫 You can send me a message to tisiphone466@gmail.com

 <!---